Quarkus Azure Services Extensions

 The uploadBlob

-method first gets the container that we’ve created (`container-quarkus-azure-storage-blob), sets some text to a text file, and then uploads the text to the container.
+, sets some text to a text file, and then uploads the text to the container.

-The `downloadBlob
+The downloadBlob

 method downloads the text file from the container and prints the text to the console.